opensourcedesign/opensourcedesign.github.io/content/about-us/_index.md

 ## Software should be designed well

-Software that is difficult to use causes inefficiency, limits user expression, is a security risks and is plainly not fun.
+Software that is difficult to use causes inefficiency, limits user expression, is a security risk and is plainly not fun.
 Thoughtful designers can prevent these problems, whether done by a professional designer or an interested amateur.
 This is particularly important in open source software which often has been created by programmers for programmers.

 ## Connecting people and help them grow